All Episodes

 We're using it.

-A hundred percent rooted in guilt over our affluence.
+100% rooted in guilt over our affluence.

-Do you know I was talking about the things my grandfather saw as a human being from the time he was born till he died, the advancements in standards of living, lifestyles of the human condition were incomprehensible.
+Do you know I was talking about the things my grandfather saw as a human being from the time he was born till he died?

-Do you realize the advances that we in America and thus shared with the world, made in the 20th century alone, outpaced the previous thousand years.
+Do you realize the advances that we in America and thus shared with the world made in the 20th century alone outpaced the previous thousand years?

 You could take all the human advancement from phones, electricity.

-Phones, electricity, air f air travel, jet travel then, supersonic travel for a while, space flight, space exploration, satellites.
+I'm just the basics here: phones, electricity, air travel, jet travel, then supersonic travel for a while, space flight, space exploration, satellites.

 You know what they enable you to do in your ordinary everyday life?